 Test your predictions by recording the motion with the motion sensor.
-Start recording data just after the cart is released.
+Try to release the cart just after the motion detector begins recording.
 Turn off the fan unit when not recording motion to save the batteries.
 Repeat, if necessary, until you get nice graphs.
 Using solid lines, sketch the observed graphs on the same axes as your predictions.